Roure, Piedmont

-View of the village of Balma.

 Roure (/it/; Roure or Rore /oc/; Rore) is a comune (municipality) in the Metropolitan City of Turin in the Italian region of Piedmont, located about 45 km west of Turin in the Val Chisone.

 Roure borders the following municipalities: Bussoleno, San Giorio di Susa, Mattie, Coazze, Fenestrelle, Perosa Argentina, Massello, and Perrero.

 Etymology

 The toponym is oak, derived from Latin rōbur, also signifying 'strength', 'power', 'hardness'.

 Geography

 The comune is located in the middle of the Val Chisone and mainly extends along the course of the Chisone stream.
 The highest elevation in the municipal territory is Mount Orsiera (2890 m).

-On the orographic right, near the Roreto hamlet, the Bourcet Valley opens up, characterized by a very rugged and wild landscape in its lower part, which, after approximately two thousand meters of elevation gain, culminates in the peak of Becco dell'Aquila (2,809 m).
+On the orographic right, near the Roreto hamlet, the Bourcet Valley opens up, characterized by a very rugged and wild landscape in its lower part, which, after approximately two thousand meters of elevation gain, culminates in the peak of Becco dell'Aquila (2809 m).
 At the beginning of the valley, you can find the "Nicola Ciardelli" via ferrata and numerous climbing routes of various difficulties (up to grade VII).